Incredible Stories of the Prophets, Vagabonds, Fortune-Tellers, Hermits, Lords, and Poets Who Shaped New England

-New England has been a lot of things—a literary bastion, an economic stronghold, a cultural center—but it has also been home to some of the strangest, wildest individuals in America.
-Wicked Weird & Wily Yankees explores and celebrates the eccentric personalities who have left their mark on the region in a way no other book has before.
-Some folks are known, others not so much, but the motley cast of characters that emerges from the pages represents a fascinating cross-section of New England’s most peculiar denizens.
+New England has been a lot of things—an economic hub, a cultural center, a sports mecca—but it is also home to many of the strangest individuals in America.
+Wicked Weird & Wily Yankees explores and celebrates the eccentric personalities who have left their mark in a way no other book has before.
+Some folks are known, others not so much, but the motley cast of characters that emerges from these pages represents a fascinating cross-section of New England’s most peculiar denizens.
+Look inside to find:

 - Tales of the Leather Man and the Old Darned Man, who both spent years crisscrossing the highways and byways of the northeast, their origins and motivation to remain forever unknown.

 - The magnificent homes of William Gillette and Madame Sherri, famed socialites who constructed enormous castles in the New England countryside.

 - William Sheldon’s apocalyptic prophecies and wild claims including that the American Revolution had hastened the end of the world and that he could—through his mastery of the “od-force”—prevent cholera across the eastern United States.